cr333/OmniPhotos/Python/preprocessing/readme.md

 ## 2.2.
 Python

 Download the installer from [Python official website](https://www.python.org/downloads/).
-After setup the python, run the following command to initialise the Python virtual environment and install the necessary packages of the preprocessing script.
+After setting up the python, run the following command to initialise the Python virtual environment and install the necessary packages of the preprocessing script.

 ```
 python -m venv python3_7_omniphotos_preprocessing